glam-imperial/EmotionalConversionStarGAN/README.md

 # EmotionalConversionStarGAN
 This repository contains code to replicate results from the ICASSP 2020 paper "StarGAN for Emotional Speech Conversion: Validated by Data Augmentation of End-to-End Emotion Recognition".

+- stargan: code for training the Emotional StarGAN and performing emotional generation.

+- aug_evaluation: code for performing the data augmentation experiments (coming soon)

+- samples: some samples selectively (coming soon - checking with IEMOCAP if we can publicly share according to GDPR)